 Lesson 4: Meet Jesus with excitement and joy.
 Be excited about Jesus and the salvation He offers (v.
 6).

-Lesson 5: Let Jesus find you and change you because He can, and He is willing to do so (v.
+Lesson 5: Let Jesus find you and change you because He can, and He is willing to do so (vv.
 8, 10).

 Why Zacchaeus Climbed the Sycamore Tree

 The simple answer is that it is a tall tree which offers a good view.
 However, there were many other tall trees that he could have used.
-According to Deuteronomy 34:3, Jericho is known as “the city of palm trees.”
-Why didn’t Zacchaeus climb to the top of a palm tree instead of a sycamore tree?
+So, why didn't Zacchaeus choose another tall tree?

 The sycamore tree symbolizes rejuvenation and regeneration.
 By climbing the tree, Zaccheaus had strategically positioned himself for a life-changing encounter.

 By going up the tree Zacchaeus got more than what he bargained for.
 He was requested to come down and not just to meet Jesus face-to-face but to host Jesus for a meal in his house that would be a life-changing experience for Zaccheaus.

 The sycamore tree is a better tree to climb than the palm tree.
 The sycamore tree has a sturdy trunk and low spreading branches.
 The tree stood tall and strong in the midst of the crowd who weren't willing to help Zacchaeus.
 In fact, the people in the crowd tried to distract the tax collector.
 By being in the tree, Zacchaeus’ short stature was no longer a limitation to seeing and hearing Jesus.